Community Gardening

 Private gardens are the most abundant type of managed greenspace in Wigan – so you can make a significant impact right on your doorstep.
 They have the potential to be priority habitats in the borough.

 To get started on your bee-friendly patch, you can ask us for a mini pack of seeds, and they are RHS Plants for Pollinators approved and are native to Britain.
-Our free pack will cover 2m2.
+Our free pack will cover 2m2 – we offer it in spring and autumn from the community garden.

-If you would like to support a well known environmental charity, you can apply for a bee saver kit by donating £5 to Friends of the Earth.
+If you would like to support a well known environmental charity outside of these times, you can apply for a bee saver kit by donating £5 to Friends of the Earth.

 You can also purchase beebombs, which include some mud, so they are speedy to throw down over grass or difficult areas, and the clay soil can help them thrive better.